How to Take Interview Notes Like A Pro

 Tools That Can Simplify Taking Interview Notes

 - Accurate transcription: If you can understand it, so can MeetGeek.
-Our special NLP algorithms ensure that you get the best meeting transcripts at your fingertips.
+Our special NLP algorithms ensure you get the best interview transcripts at your fingertips.

-- Highlights & keyword detection: Going through hours of recordings or transcripts is no longer necessary when your personal meeting assistant automatically identifies and categorizes every part of your interviews in a reliable, intuitive, and customizable manner.
+- Actionable insights & highlights detection: Going through hours of recordings or transcripts is no longer necessary when your AI note-taker automatically takes notes and identifies and categorizes important moments from your interviews in an intuitive, and customizable manner.

-- AI features: MeetGeek generates an AI summary of your interview that you can easily share with managers or relevant team members.
+- AI features: MeetGeek generates AI automated notes and summaries of your interviews that you can easily share with managers or relevant members of hiring teams.

-- Analytics: Recruitment is all about having access to the right data and its interpretation, so a tool that can analyze conversations with job candidates and provide accurate insights is a must.
+- Analytics: Recruitment is all about having access to comprehensive notes and their interpretation, so a tool that can analyze conversations with job candidates and provide accurate meeting insights is a must.

-- Integrations with other tools: With MeetGeek, you can automatically export interview notes to your ATS or in your shared workspace.
+- Integrations with other tools: With MeetGeek, you can automatically export the AI notes from your interviews to your applicant tracking system (ATS) or shared workspace.

-- Meeting repository: Turn your recruitment efforts into a cohesive process by having all your interview information stored in one place.
+- Meeting repository: Turn your recruitment efforts into a cohesive process by having MeetGeek organize notes and interview recordings from MS Teams, Google Meet, and Zoom in one place.

 - Free plan: A virtual meeting assistant is not a one-size-fits-all, and this is exactly why MeetGeek offers a free plan that you can later upgrade as needed.